 ACT 5: LINA'S WISHES

-instrumental example: four scenes for Juliet (2016, wind ensemble)
+instrumental example: four scenes for Juliet (for wind ensemble)

 Photo credit Sergei Prokofiev Estate.